 - Parking requirements

-In addition to the standard price, vacationers will need to pay state taxes when booking "Dreamy condo on the beach w/ balcony view, shared pool, & charming decor!", as well as any other fees which might be required depending on their circumstances, including a dog charge, early check-in or late check-out fee, or a pool heating fee for private swimming pool usage during the fall or spring months.
+In addition to the regular price, guests will have to pay state taxes when booking "Dreamy condo on the beach w/ balcony view, shared pool, & charming decor!", in addition to various other additional fees that may be mandatory based upon their situation, including a pet fee, earlier check-in or later check-out fee, or a pool heater fee for private swimming pool usage during the autumn or spring months.

 Know Who to Call